naeimzarei/fashionxproject/deliverables/design-doc/design-doc.md

 ## Design Descisions

 For the database, we decided to go with MongoDB Atlas for the purposes of this application.
 It is simple to implement and works really well with Express.
+MongoDB Atlas allows us to quickly make changes to the schema as the client changes requirements without needing to worry about updating relationships and old fields.

 For the view, we decided to go with EJS because it is really easy to implement since Express routes support templating engines very well.